-Technical assistance from the SNG programme has helped align budget proposals with healthcare needs and standards and, as a result, district budgets have changed dramatically.
-In particular, the proportion of budgets allocated to non-salary primary healthcare items has increased by an average of 33% across the six districts, between 2014/15 and 2015/16.
 The increased non-salary budget, diverted from funds allocated for vacant positions and other budget heads which historically remained unutilised, has been able to finance critical service delivery improvements.
-These include a 17% increase in funds for essential medicines, a doubling of funds for the maintenance of basic health equipment, and funding for new medical camps to provide basic healthcare to communities living in remote areas (see table 1).
+These include a 17% increase in funds for essential medicines, a doubling of funds for the maintenance of basic health equipment, and funding for new medical camps to provide basic health care to communities living in remote areas (see table 1).

-Figure 1: Changes in non-salary budgets in primary healthcare 2014-15 - 2015-16 in the SNG programme districts able 1 : Breakdown of key n ocus districts 2014-2015 - 2 h budget allocat ions in the SN Budget Heads - Primary Healthcare Total (PKR in million) % Increase 2014 - 2015 2015 - 2016 Budget for District Health Development Centers (DHDC) 19.332 21.164 9% Setting up of medical camps in remote areas 1 3.5 250% Allocations for purchasing medicine 120.99 141.45 17% Allocations for petrol, oil and lubricants (POL) 2 14.475 624% Budget allocations for repair and maintenance of equipment at Basic Health Units (BHUs) 1.1 3.54 222% Allocations for the repair and maintenance of building/ furniture at BHUs 3.1 14.5 368%
+Table 1 | Breakdown of key non-salary health budget allocations in the SNG focus districts 2014-2015 - 2015-16

+Budget Heads - Primary Health Care Total (PKR in million) % Increase 2014-2015 2015-2016 Budget for District Health Development Centers (DHDC) 19.332 21.164 9% Setting up of medical camps in remote areas 1 3.5 250% Allocations for purchasing medicine 120.99 141.45 17% Allocations for petrol, oil and lubricants (POL) 2 14.475 624% Budget allocations for repair and maintenance of equipment at Basic Health Units (BHUs) 1.1 3.54 222% Allocations for the repair and maintenance of building/furniture at BHUs 3.1 14.5 368%